joehand/are-you-around/readme.md

 * Change status to offline on exit
 * Nicer UI (thinking two tab panes, one for friends and one user)
 * Add dates to status and show last update time
+* Make status updates "tweets" and change "subscribe" to "follow".

 ## License